 Szymanowski, like Bartók, knew what it felt like to be misunderstood, marginalised or just plain ignored by his own countrymen.
 On his return to Warsaw in the early 1920s his music met with critical opprobrium and public indifference.
-Góral folk music became attractive as another creative stimulant (Samson) but it was also one which offered an idiom for connecting with the nation.
+Góral folk music became attractive as another creative stimulant but it was also one which offered an idiom for connecting with the nation.
 During the summer of 1932 Szymanowski’s rapidly sketched his Second Violin Concerto (within four weeks according to the composer).
 The full score was completed in the autumn of 1933.
 The concerto, including the melodic employment of the Góral scale with raised fourth and flattened seventh, is his final tribute to Polish Highland culture (in 1934 he confessed to being “bored by folklore”).
 It might seem unexpected, given his published views on folk song, then, that the composer privately described the new concerto as “horribly sentimental.”
 “I am almost ashamed of myself!!” he exclaimed.

-We might hear this sentimentalism in the melancholic tone of the opening, which has been compared to a lullaby, expressive perhaps of the wish to return to the embrace of the mother.
-But it also palpable in a passage comparable with the culminating moment in Bartók’s concerto.
+We might hear this sentimentalism in the melancholic tone of the opening, which has been compared to a lullaby, expressive perhaps of the wish to return to the embrace of the mother (or mother-land).
+But it is also palpable in a passage comparable with the culminating moment in Bartók’s concerto.
 This is what Alistair Wightman calls the concerto’s “turning point” where “contrapuntal complexities” are “provoked by the attempt to integrate … diametrically opposed materials”: namely, the “saturated lyricism” of a “death wish lullaby,” with its modal flat seventh, with “life-asserting” stylizations of highland music and “upwards-resolving appoggiaturas.” (see Example 2) The passage is a complex chromatic prolongation of a modally mixed E, the dominant of the concerto home tonality, A. During this harmonic field there are multiple notions of return and embrace: the double layer of quotation, from within the work (the cyclic return of the primary theme of the first movement) and from “outside” (the Góral idiom, as marker of folk music) are brought under the centripetal force of bringing together pastness and presentness, ancient and modern, home and memory.
 All this is suffused by the desire to connect through the leading note as the passage builds to, in effect, an interrupted cadence, with the violin soaring to a B-C leading note climax of the submediant C major harmony at fig 51.

 Example 2: K. Szymanowski, Violin Concerto no. 2

 Tellingly, in 1929 Szymanowski admitted that he was fundamentally late-romantic” After the composer’s death in 1937 many reflections by Polish critics made this characterization (Mateusz Gliński, Konstanty Regamey, and after the war by Zofia Lissa).
 I think they were right.
 Furthermore, Szymanowski was a romantic who could, at times, be as sentimental as the best of them.
 Was Bartók romantic?
-This may seem as doubtful as calling him sentimental.
+This may seem to be as doubtful as calling him sentimental.
 But as Matthew Gelbart has pointed out, in Bartók’s “method for turning folk artefacts from ‘tradition’ into material for aesthetic art” “all of the authority over ‘authenticity’—now lies with the individual artist”; in this way Bartók was guided by romantic principles of genius, subjectivity and originality in that he gives superiority to those composers whose inward assimilation of folk music is so complete that it becomes an essential element of their “mother tongue,” more than simply quoting, or fabricating a folk-like tone.
-More widely, as Matthew Riley and Anthony D. Smith, wrote “Despite his anti-romantic rhetoric … Bartók’s appropriation of folk music ultimately reveals a Romantic agenda more than a nationalist one in his alienation from urban society and search for expressive authenticity”.
+More widely, as Matthew Riley and Anthony D. Smith, wrote: “Despite his anti-romantic rhetoric … Bartók’s appropriation of folk music ultimately reveals a Romantic agenda more than a nationalist one in his alienation from urban society and search for expressive authenticity”.

 A final unstable binary: national or nationalist?